mani1998/ftl-Assignment/README.md

 # ftl-Assignment

+# ftl-Assignment-URL

-Assignment can be accessed at https://ftl-assignment.web.app
+Application can be accessed at https://ftl-assignment.web.app

 # libraries-used:
   -react